scikit-hep/awkward/CONTRIBUTING.md

 Please [make the pull request a draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to indicate that it is in an incomplete state and shouldn't be merged until you click "ready for review."

-At present, I (Jim Pivarski, [jpivarski](https://github.com/jpivarski)) merge or close all pull requests for Awkward Array, though a team of maintainers should expand in the future, as the project matures.
+At present, I (Jim Pivarski, [jpivarski](https://github.com/jpivarski)) merge or close all pull requests for Awkward Array, though a team of maintainers should be enlisted in the future, as the project matures.
 When I'm working closely with a developer, such as a summer student, I'll sometimes give that developer permission to merge their own pull requests.

-If you're waiting for me to review, comment upon, or merge a pull request, please do remind me by mentioning me ("`@pivarski`") in a comment.
+If you're waiting for me to review, comment upon, or merge a pull request, please do remind me by mentioning me (`@jpivarski`) in a comment.
 It's possible that I've forgotten and I apologize in advance.
 (I tend to give the person I'm currently working with my full attention, unfortunately at the expense of others.)

 ### Becoming a regular committer